-We develop a continuous-time model of liquidity provision, in which hedgers can trade multiple risky assets with arbitrageurs.
+We develop a continuous-time model of liquidity provision in which hedgers can trade multiple risky assets with arbitrageurs.
 Arbitrageurs have CRRA utility, while hedgers' asset demand is independent of wealth.
 An increase in hedgers' risk aversion can make arbitrageurs endogenously more risk-averse.
 Because arbitrageurs generate endogenous risk, an increase in their wealth or a reduction in their CRRA coefficient can raise risk premia despite Sharpe ratios declining.
 Arbitrageur wealth is a priced risk factor because assets held by arbitrageurs offer high expected returns but suffer the most when wealth drops.
 Aggregate illiquidity, which declines in wealth, captures that factor.

-^{}We thank Edina Berlinger, Bruno Biais, Itamar Dreschler, Nicolae Garleanu, Pete Kyle, Stavros Panageas, Anna Pavlova, Jean-Charles Rochet, Wei Xiong, Hongjun Yan, an anonymous associate editor and two anonymous referees; seminar participants at Atlanta Fed, Bank of Canada, Cass, Columbia, Copenhagen, Duke, HKU, Imperial, LBS, LSE, Minneapolis Fed, Montreal, NUS, Ohio State, Tinbergen, UIUC, UNC, Wash U, Wharton, and Zurich; and participants at the AEA, AFA, Arne Ryde, Cambridge INET, CRETE, EIEF Market Microstructure, ESEM, ESSFM Gerzensee, EWFC, NBER Asset Pricing, QMUL, and SED conferences, for helpful comments.
-We are very grateful to Mihail Zervos for guidance and encouragement with the proofs on differential equations.
+^{}Contact author: Dimitri Vayanos, London School of Economics, CEPR, and NBER, +44-20-7955-6382, d.vayanos@lse.ac.uk.
+Péter Kondor is at the London School of Economics and CEPR, p.kondor@lse.ac.uk.
+We thank Edina Berlinger, Bruno Biais, Itamar Dreschler, Nicolae Garleanu, Florian Heider, Pete Kyle, Stavros Panageas, Anna Pavlova, Jean-Charles Rochet, Wei Xiong, Hongjun Yan, an anonymous associate editor, and two anonymous referees; seminar participants at Atlanta Fed, Bank of Canada, Cass, Columbia, Copenhagen, Duke, HKU, Imperial, LBS, LSE, Minneapolis Fed, Montreal, NUS, Ohio State, Tinbergen, UIUC, UNC, Wash U, Wharton, and Zurich; and participants at the AEA, AFA, Arne Ryde, BIS, Cambridge INET, CRETE, EIEF Market Microstructure, ESEM, ESSFM Gerzensee, EWFC, NBER Asset Pricing, QMUL, and SED conferences for helpful comments.
+We are grateful to Mihail Zervos for generous and valuable guidance with the proofs on the differential equations.
 Kondor acknowledges financial support from the European Research Council (Starting Grant #336585).
 Both authors acknowledge financial support from the Paul Woolley Centre at the LSE.
+Both authors have read the Journal of Finance's disclosure policy and have no conflicts of interest to disclose.